dgarage/bitcoinrpcapp/README.md

 Study material for understanding various real scenarios and it's effect on the Bitcoin RPC usage.

-Originally built by [Karl-Johan Alm](https://github.com/kallewoof) as training material for the [Blockchain Core Camp (BC2)](https://bc-2.jp/) workshop, this is for educational purposes only and not intended to be used in a production app.
+Built by [Karl-Johan Alm](https://github.com/kallewoof) as training material for the [Blockchain Core Camp (BC2)](https://bc-2.jp/) workshop, this is for educational purposes only and not intended to be used in a production app.

 ## Getting Started